Cofibrant generation of pure monomorphisms in presheaf categories: Preliminaries

 For the description of pushouts, we let $L \supseteq K \subseteq M$ be a span of inclusions of presheaves.
 Their pushout is simply the disjoint union over $K$.
 That is, the pushout is given by

 where $\sim$ identifies the copies of $K$ in $L$ and $M$.
 In particular, any pushout square that consists of monomorphisms is also a pullback square.

-Finally, for $\lambda$ bigger than the sum of the cardinalities of the sets of objects and arrows in $\cc$, a presheaf $K$ is $\lambda$-presentable if and only if $|K| < \lambda$ \cite[Example 1.14(5)]{AR}. \begin{defi} Let $K$ be a presheaf and let $A \subseteq K$ be any subset.
+Finally, for a regular cardinal $\lambda$ bigger than the sum of the cardinalities of the sets of objects and arrows in $\cc$, a presheaf $K$ is $\lambda$-presentable if and only if $|K| < \lambda$ \cite[Example 1.14(5)]{AR}. \begin{defi} Let $K$ be a presheaf and let $A \subseteq K$ be any subset.
 We write $\gen{A}$ for the subpresheaf generated by $A$.
 That is,

 \end{defi}